wongdigital/rogerwong-site/_content/posts/designs-purpose-remains-constant.md

 In more recent years, with the rise of UI kits, pre-made templates, and design systems like Material UI, the visual design of user interfaces has become a commodity.
 I call this moment “peak UI”—when fundamental user interface patterns have reached ubiquity, and no new patterns will or should be invented.
 Users take what they know from one interface and apply that knowledge to new ones.
 To change that is to break [Jakob’s Law](https://lawsofux.com/jakobs-law/) and reduce usability.
 Of course, when new modalities like voice and AI came on the scene, we needed to invent new user interface patterns, but those are few and far between.

-And just like how [AI-powered coding assistants](https://rogerwong.me/posts/replatforming-with-a-lot-of-help-from-ai) are generating code based on human-written code, the leading UI software program [Figma is training its AI](https://www.figma.com/blog/introducing-figma-ai/) on its users’ files.
+And just like how [AI-powered coding assistants](/posts/replatforming-with-a-lot-of-help-from-ai) are generating code based on human-written code, the leading UI software program [Figma is training its AI](https://www.figma.com/blog/introducing-figma-ai/) on users’ files.
 Pretty soon, designers will be able to generate UIs via a prompt.
 And those generated UIs will be good enough because they’ll follow the patterns users are already familiar with.
+(Combined with an in-house design system, the feature will be even more useful.)

 In one sense, this alleviates having to make yet another select input.
 Instead, opening up time for more strategic—and IMHO, more fun—challenges.